dannagle/PacketSender/README.md

 ### IPv4 and IPv6 Support
-By default, Packet Sender's built-in servers are configured to support IPv4.
-If you wish to use IPv6, there is a toggle switch at the bottom right.
-Click to switch between IPv4 / IPv6.
+Packet Sender's built-in servers are configured to support IPv4 and IPv6.
+The most recent version of Packet Sender is smart enough to switch between the two modes.
+Older versions Packet Sender, mostly often found on Linux's older Qt SDK libraries, may render a toggle switch between IPv4 and IPv6.
+Click to switch between the two.

 ![Packet Sender IP Mode Toggle](screenshots/ipv4_ipv6_toggle.png)